nanclin/EmojisTalk/README.md

 ## NOTES

+- introduce yourself on character selection
-- remember last selected character (session)
+- ✅ remember last selected character (session)
+	- ✅ works updating button (from js localStorage)
+	- ✅ todo: update character also for chat
+	- ✅ todo: clear the chat
+- reload previous conversation (from session)
 - if input is empty A) dont allow to send B) send preset prompt (or list), and add it to input field
-- reload previous conversation (from session)
-- remove whole conversation when new character is selected
+- ✅ remove whole conversation when new character is selected
 - add colors like in [qewie](https://x.com/josephpalbanese/status/1841522918460620940?s=46)
 - add job or occupation (“baby president“)
 - Add characteristics (“evil carrot”)